This 100% Natural wax is the best soy wax for hand pouring container candles and tea-lights.

-*C-3 is a one-pour wax in most cases, resulting in a level surface with excellent container adhesion.
+*One-Pour wax in most cases, resulting in a level surface with excellent container adhesion.

 Step One: Melting of Wax – The wax should be heated to a temperature of 130 to 200°F to melt the wax up.
 Do not heat the wax above 200°F. If Wax is held at higher temperatures for long periods of time it will discolor.
 Always use a thermometer when melting the wax and never leave your heated wax unattended.
 While the wax is melting stir the wax regularly to reduce localized heating of the oil.
 This will help to reduce burning of the wax while heating.